 From my past experiences when I am offering or creating a detox diet program I have realized that for it to be successful it must be flexible, not difficult to follow and must be practical.

-At the same time, if you have certain problems with a specific food, please, listen to your body because it’s the best way to assess the suitability of any food.
+At the same time, if you have certain problems, along with skin breakout, with a specific food, please, listen to your body because it’s the best way to assess the suitability of any food.